Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/ipc.md

 then given back to `bincode` in Rust on the Parent.

-Rust is then responsible for turning the pending data into [metric API](../user/api.md) calls on the metrics in the parent process.
+Rust is then responsible for turning the pending data into [metrics API][glean-metrics] calls on the metrics in the parent process.

 #### Supported Process Types